Official-Codaisseur-Graduate/my-imp-trainer/README.md

 ### CHANGELOG.md

-- Now you can find it there [CHANGELOG](https://github.com/Official-Codaisseur-Graduate/my-imp-trainer/blob/development/CHANGELOG.md), don't forget to update!
+- Now you can find it [there](https://github.com/Official-Codaisseur-Graduate/my-imp-trainer/blob/development/CHANGELOG.md), don't forget to update!